top of page

 People often tell me -

-Karen & Rescue - Frisco - at NJ Shore
+Karen & Frisco - at the Jersey Shore

 I suffered needlessly for years.
 I’ve lost friends to this disease.
 Now, I dedicate my life to helping women reclaim their happiness and purpose—before it’s too late.